alxshelepenok/lumen/content/posts/ic-action-an-open-source-github-action-to-deploy-canisters-to-the-internet-computer.md

 Still, like Smart Contracts, its execution is governed by a secure protocol (the Internet Computer Protocol) on the blockchain, and they can be only affected by it.

-If this is the first time you're hearing about it you might need to step back, take a breather, and binge watch the ["Exploring Entrepeneurship in the Open Internet Boom"](https://dfinity.org/techcrunch/), hosted by DFINITY and explore [their site]().
+If this is the first time you're hearing about it you might need to step back, take a breather, and binge watch the ["Exploring Entrepreneurship in the Open Internet Boom"](https://dfinity.org/techcrunch/), hosted by DFINITY and explore [their site]().
 There's a lot of exciting experimental technology ramping up to potentially become a new leap forward in blockchain/Web3 development, and the Internet Computer's Mainnet Beta Genesis is coming up, so got to prep up!

 ## Fleek's IC Deploy Action for Deploying Canisters via GitHub ⚡